amitsaha/amitsaha.github.io/content/docker-on-windows-notes.md

 same host.

 All docker features I was familiar with on Linux and needed access on Windows to just worked.
-The experience was definitely 100x better on Windows Server than on Windows 10 (more on this soon).
+The experience was definitely 100x better (faster and reliable) on Windows Server than on Windows 10 (more on this soon).
 But, considering that this was for a CI environment, it was a good thing.
 I wish I had moved to Windows Server earlier for my experimentation.

 Next, I share some of my findings in the hope that it may be useful to others.